stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

           secretPath: gabbar/data/postgres
           secretKey: postgresql-password
     ```

-- Add label in serviceaccount so it can be granted vault read access to secret path
+- Step 2: Add label in serviceaccount so it can be granted vault read access to secret path
      ```
       serviceAccount:
         enabled: true
         additionalLabels:
           stakater.com/vault-access: "true"
      ```

-- Define volume in helm values that use above created ```SecretProviderClass```
+- Step 3: Define volume in helm values that use above created ```SecretProviderClass```

     ```
     deployment: